LeanaNeuber/PrestaCop/create-infrastructure/README.md

 If you need to provide a custom key name, add the following argument: `-var key_name=your_key_name`

 If you want to use a specific AWS profile, add the following argument: `-var aws_profile=your_aws_profile`

+### Email subscription

+Now that the infrastructure is created, you might want to receive alerts *via* email (or SMS).

+You should go to your AWS console, go in the SNS section, click on "topics", click on "prestacop'.
+There, you can add a subscription by clicking "Create a subscription", choosing the "Email" protocol and entering your email.
+You will receive a confirmation email that you need to read first.
+Once confirmed, everything will be setup!

 ### Destroy the infrastructure